openenergymonitor/emontx3/docs/install.md

 Alternatively a volt-free / switch output (SO) pulse output device can be connected across 3.3V (or 5V) and IRQ1 Dig3.
 A pull-down resistor of resistance low enough to overcome the internal pull-up resistor needs to be added in this case, or a higher-value resistor with the firmware modified to disable the internal pull-up.

 We recommend powering the emonTx v3 from either a 5V USB or AC-AC adaptor when used for pulse counting operation.
 Due to the additional power requirements of the optical pulse sensor, battery life will be reduced significantly compared to an emonTx powered by 3 AA batteries for CT operation only.

+**Emoncms input processing**<br>Pulses and the most recent pulse count are transmitted via RF, as the final variable in the JeeLib packet structure.
+The emonCMS wh_accumulator input process can be used to log the pulse count.
+The wh_accumulator input process detects when the pulse count gets reset to zero (after the emonTx is reset) and continues to accumulate, ignoring the reset.
+A scaler input process can be used to convert number of pulses to kWh.
+For example: my utility meter outputs 800 pulses per kWh, so each pulse is 0.8Wh.
+I can multiply the number of pulses by 0.8 to get the number of Wh, or by 0.0008 for the number of kWh accumulated.